Key Takeaways

 What does hypomania feel like?

-Yet, along with this high energy and euphoria, you might also feel irritable or restless and more prone to making impulsive decisions or engaging in risky behaviors.
-One study found that people were more likely to spend large amounts of money, use drugs or alcohol in harmful ways, or engage in dangerous driving or risky sexual behavior during hypomanic episodes
+Along with this elevated mood, hypomanic symptoms can also include irritability, restlessness, or poor judgment.
+Some people become more impulsive or take risks they normally wouldn’t.
+One study found that people were more likely to spend large amounts of money, use drugs or alcohol in harmful ways, or engage in dangerous driving or risky sexual behavior during hypomanic episodes.

-Hypomania often appears in people with bipolar II disorder, in which the mania is milder compared to a manic episode only seen in bipolar I. However, hypomanic symptoms can also arise without a bipolar diagnosis, triggered by factors like stress, sleep deprivation, certain medications, or substance use.
+Hypomania often appears in people with bipolar II disorder, in which the mania is milder compared to a manic episode only seen in bipolar I. However, signs of hypomania can also arise without a bipolar diagnosis, triggered by factors like stress, sleep deprivation, certain medications, or substance use.

 These instances, called hypomanic episodes, don’t follow the same recurring mood-swing pattern seen in bipolar disorder.
 While the symptoms may resemble hypomania in bipolar II, they tend to be less intense and shorter lasting.
 They also don’t alternate with depressive episodes, which sets them apart from a typical bipolar pattern.